 - Consider installing an extractor fan and leave it in operation for at least 30 minutes after entering and exiting the garage.

-- Paint pots, chemical canisters need to be in a storage area away form the house such as a outside shed, but if not possible then in a closed cupboard.
+- Paint pots, chemical canisters need to be in a storage area away from the house such as an outside shed, but if not possible then in a closed cupboard.

 - Open pots can cause asthma & chemical sensitivity

 - Wet items such as wellies and floor mops left drying can lead to mould spores developing.